New academic connections

 Workshop: Cell and Tissue Engineering for Annulus Fibrosus Repair: AO Foundation Collaborative Research Project

-Organizers: Sibylle Grad, PhD (ARI), James C. Latridis, PhD (New York, US, ex-ARI post-doc)
+Organizers: Sibylle Grad, PhD (AO Research Institute Davos), James C. Latridis, PhD (New York, US, ex-AO Research Institute Davos post-doc)

 Disc herniation is a major clinical problem and the most prominent pathological condition requiring spinal surgery.
 Though surgical discectomy provides favorable results in the majority of cases, there are conditions (eg, large disc protrusions with minimal disc degeneration and adolescent disc protrusions) where alternative treatment solutions involving annulus fibrosus closure and repair are desirable.
 Regardless of the surgical approach, lumbar spine surgery results are often unsatisfactory, and the economic burden to society is enormous.
 Novel strategies towards annular healing and biological restoration have the potential to improve surgical outcomes in patients with contained disc herniation but otherwise minor degenerative changes.